avd151/FaceMaskDetector/README.md

 # FaceMaskDetector

+## Description
-Face Mask Detector is a Deep learning based project built using Python, Keras, OpenCV and MobileNet
+Face Mask Detector is built using Python, Keras, OpenCV and MobileNetV2 used to detect if a person is wearing mask or not